learning-zone/react-basics/README.md

 ## Q. ***How to set focus on an input field after rendering?***

 Refs can be used to access DOM nodes or React components that are rendered in the render method.
-Refs are created with `React.createRef()` function.
+Refs are created with <code>React.createRef()</code> function.
 Refs can then be assigned to an element with ref-attribute.
 Following example shows a component that will focus to the text input when rendered.

 ```js
 class AutoFocusTextInput extends React.Component {